 0 km – A Galdar sign in town points you in the right direction to walk, walk through a big parking area, and yellow arrows and a sign saying ‘Artenal’ indicates the way.

-5,6 km/3,4 mi – check for a yellow arrow at a gap in the barrier, steep down on volcanic gravel for 1.5 km
+5.6 km/3.4 mi – check for a yellow arrow at a gap in the barrier, steep down on volcanic gravel for 1.5 km/0.9 mi.

-9,6 km/6 mi – Gravel and tar road alternates, passing through nice farmlands for 5 kilometers.
+9.6 km/6 mi – Gravel and tar road alternates, passing through nice farmlands for 5 km/3.1 mi.
 Little traffic on the tar road, but no shoulder, keep an eye out for the occasional bus or truck.

 16 km/10 mi – arrow signs get more difficult to spot, keep an eye out not to miss a turn-off.

-19 km/11,8 mi – houses of suburb Anzo, from here the route is not well marked there are official Camino markers at 1 km and 0.4 km to go.
+19 km/11.8 mi – houses of suburb Anzo, from here the route is not well marked there are official Camino markers at 1 km/0.6 mi and 0.4 km to go.

 Places to stay in Gáldar

-What to pack for the Camino de Gran Canaria?
+What to pack for the Camino Gran Canaria?

 The Camino de Santiago in Gran Canaria is a short route compared to the other Camino routes you don’t need to bring a lot of clothes with you.
-Try to pack light for the Camino to make your walk easier.
+You can find a detailed information on what to pack for the Camino in our dedicated post.

 Questions or Comments?